AxMeNi/GeoclassificationMPS/Guide I · Navigate the code.md

 - ***-s*** (set as prinicpal argument) : Launches the run_simulation(verbose) function defined in the INTERFACE.PY script.
 It launches a simulation with the parameters given in the INTERFACE.PY script.
 - ***-v*** (set along with -s or -t as an optional argument) : Launches a detailed version of the program with text explaining the different steps of the algorithm and a timestamping of these steps.

 NOTE : Work is still in progress for the verbose of the tests.
-Consequently, "-t -v" has not yet an effect.
+Consequently, "python main.py -t -v" has not yet an effect.

-### General framework
+### General organization